 Parc de la Devesa Market

 La Devesa Park is a 40-hectare green space serving as a picnic area for locals and tourists.
 It also has open, sunny spaces perfect for those who want to play sports and have some leisure time.
-But during Tuesdays and Saturdays, the park is filled with sellers promoting their clothes, handicrafts, and food products.
+But on Tuesdays and Saturdays, the park is filled with sellers promoting their clothes, handicrafts, and food products.
 Discover Girona’s local food culture by tasting fresh produce, meat, jams, nuts, and other offerings by going to the said market days.

 Day Trips from Girona, Spain